Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Munk boundary layers

 \section{Munk boundary layers}

 The equation we will consider, the so-called Munk equation, can be written as follows when the domain $\Om$ is simply connected:

-This model comes from large-scale oceanography and is expected to provide a good approximation of the oceanic vorticity potential assuming that \begin{itemize} \item the motion of the fluid is purely two-dimensional $\Omega \subset \R^2$ (shallow-water approximation), \item the wind forcing is integrated as a source term $\tau \in W^{4,\infty}(\bar \Omega)$ (Ekman pumping), \item the Coriolis paremeter depends linearly on latitude (betaplane approximation), \item nonlinear effects are negligible, \item the Ekman pumping at the bottom is negligible. \end{itemize}
+This model comes from large-scale oceanography and is expected to provide a good approximation of the stream function $\psi$ of oceanic currents, assuming that \begin{itemize} \item the motion of the (incompressible) fluid is purely two-dimensional $\Omega \subset \R^2$ (shallow-water approximation), \item the wind forcing is integrated as a source term $\tau \in W^{4,\infty}(\bar \Omega)$ (Ekman pumping), \item the Coriolis parameter depends linearly on latitude ($\beta$-plane approximation), \item nonlinear effects are negligible, \item the Ekman pumping at the bottom is negligible. \end{itemize} We refer to Chapter 5 for a derivation of the equation together with a discussion of the physical approximations involved.
 When $\Om$ is not simply connected, the boundary conditions are slightly different.
 We refer to paragraph \ref{ssec:islands} for more details.